-Prerequisites: CHM.100 with a grade of C or better, and concurrent enrollment in MTS.140 $\,$

-Applicable toward graduation at Sandburg where program structure permits:
+Prerequisites: CHM.100 with a grade of C or better Take MTS.140; Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate: AAS, AGS and Certificates where applicable.
 General Education -- Not Applicable

 MTS.230 Embalming 2

 This course offers an in-depth study of the various problems of embalming and proper chemicals used for each.
 Emphasis is placed on providing the student with the knowledge and skills necessary to care for any deviation from normal as it pertains to the preparation of the deceased for public viewing.
 Laboratory experience will consist of a dissection laboratory and other related activities.